The Man in the High Castle (TV series): Production

+Development

 In 2010, it was announced that the BBC would co-produce a four-part TV adaptation of The Man in the High Castle for BBC One together with Headline Pictures, FremantleMedia Enterprises and Scott Free Films.
 Director Ridley Scott was to act as executive producer of the adaptation by Howard Brenton.
 On February 11, 2013, Variety reported that Syfy was producing the book as a four-part miniseries, with Frank Spotnitz and Scott as executive producers, co-produced with Scott Free Productions, Headline Pictures and Electric Shepherd Prods.

 On October 1, 2014, Amazon Studios began filming the pilot episode for a potential television drama to be broadcast on their Prime web video streaming service.
 Adapted by Spotnitz, the project was produced for Amazon by Scott, David Zucker and Jordan Sheehan for Scott Free, Stewart Mackinnon and Christian Baute for Headline Pictures, Isa Hackett and Kalen Egan for Electric Shepherd and Spotnitz's Big Light Productions.
 The pilot was released by Amazon Studios on January 15, 2015.
 Amazon Studios' production process is somewhat different from those of other conventional television channels in that they produce pilot episodes of a number of different prospective programs, then release them and gather data on their success.
 The most promising shows are then picked up as regular series.
-On February 18, 2015, Amazon announced that The Man in the High Castle was green-lit along with four other series, and a full season would be produced.
+On February 18, 2015, Amazon green-lit The Man in the High Castle along with four other series.

 The pilot, which premiered in January 2015, was Amazon's "most-watched since the original series development program began".
 The next month, Amazon ordered a ten-episode season, which was released in November to positive reviews.
-A second season of ten episodes premiered in December 2016, and a third season was announced a few weeks later.
-Amazon announced in January 2017 that they were bringing on new executive producer and showrunner Eric Overmyer for the third season to replace Spotnitz, who had departed from the show during the second season.
+A second season of ten episodes premiered in December 2016.
+For the third season, Spotnitz was succeeded by Eric Overmyer as executive producer and showrunner.
 Season three was released on October 5, 2018.
-In July 2018, it was announced at San Diego Comic-Con that the series had been renewed for a fourth season, which was confirmed in February 2019 to be the last one of the series.
-Daniel Percival and David Scarpa took over as showrunners for the final season.
+Daniel Percival and David Scarpa took over as showrunners for the fourth, and final, season.